susom/redcap-em-pro-hf/README.md

 # ProHF
-This EM takes appointment data stored in the PRO HF appointment database and stores it in the Registry database.
+This EM takes appointment data stored in the PRO HF appointment database and transfers it to the Registry database.

+The appointments are populated by the CEP engine (by Sanjay) using the HL7 feed so all appointment changes are recorded in real time.

 ## Setup
 The Registry project and Appointment projects need to be selected in the System Settings.